calebthebrewer/sa.muel.be-hugo/content/about.md

 I'm finishing my IT studies at [Odisee](http://www.odisee.be/Odisee/Sections/Odisee-About-us.html) as an intern at [RealDolmen](http://realdolmen.be/en).
 My internship is about cross platform mobile app development with [Xamarin](http://xamarin.com/).

+Meanwhile, I'm also part-time ASP.NET developer at [Comm-IT](http://comm-it.be/).

 When I'm not reading up on the newest programming languages, development frameworks etc. I'm probably busy playing with them.
 My interests lie in (RESTful) APIs and cross platform apps.
 I especially like building complete SaaS solutions.

 ## How can you contact me?